Taiwing/snow_crash/README.md

 This time we have two files in the home.
 The usual setuid binary and an unreadable token file.
 The binary takes a filename as input and reads it if we can access it.
 So `./level08 token` won't work.
-However, it only checks if the name of the file is not "token".
+However, the only "access check" it does is to compare the argument with a hardcoded "token" string.
 This means that we just have to create a symlink to the token file with a different name and read this file instead.

 ```shell
 # create a symlink pointing to our token file